 Risk Management under MDR

-Annex I section 3 of EU MDR 2017/745 mentions the risk management requirements specific to the European medical device regulations.
+Annex I section 3 of EU MDR 2017/745 mentions its requirements specific to the European medical device regulations.
 Manufacturers, under MDR, must implement the following aspects of risk management to be fully compliant.

-- Establish and document a risk management plan for each device
+- Establish and document its plan for each device

 - Identify the known and foreseeable hazards associated with the device